In my previous post we discussed Fire Insurance or as it is commonly known – Property Insurance.

 The short answer is yes…the following extensions can be added:

 - Subsidence and landslip extension

 This involves the sudden sinking or slipping of the building.
 Damage to drains, boundary walls, gates, and fences are excluded from cover.
-Damage caused by faulty design, workmanship, or structural alterations taking place at the time of the incident are also not covered.
+Damage caused by faulty design, workmanship, or structural alterations taking place at the time of the incident is also not covered.

 - Prevention of access resulting in loss of rent extension

 Imagine for a moment that an explosion takes place at premises 5 kilometres away from yours.
-As a result none of your tenants are able to access your building.
-This extension would cover the loss of rent receivable during the period that your premises is inaccessible.
+As a result, none of your tenants are able to access your building.
+This extension would cover the loss of rent receivable during the period that your premises are inaccessible.
 This amount is limited to 25% of the sum insured and applies to all premises within a 10 kilometre radius of yours.